martinbee/docs/source/apollo-client/index.md

 <h4 id="corsSupport" title="cors support">CORS support</h4>

 If your GraphQL server and client application are running on different origins, you will get HTTP 405 errors thrown by the client.
-This happens when recieving the response from the server which is denying the request because of CORS.
+This happens when receiving the response from the server which is denying the request because of CORS.
 The client is working as designed.
 CORS support should be enabled in the apollo-server instance.
 How to do this is documented in the [apollo-server section](/apollo-server/tools.html#corsSupport).

 <h3 id="store-rehydration" title="Loading Initial Data from Server">Loading Initial Data from Server</h3>